 If you need to take care of an estate.

 To offer you a negotiating tool when purchasing real estate.

 To determine a reasonable property value when selling real estate.

 To protect your rights in a condemnation case.

-An inspection is a third-party evaluation of the accessible structure and appliances of a home, from the top to the bottom.
+An inspection is a third-party investigation of the livable structure and systems of a home, from the roof to the bottom.

-The standard property inspector's report will include an evaluation of the condition of the house's heating system, central air conditioning system (temperature permitting), interior plumbing and electrical systems; the roof, attic, and visible insulation; walls, ceilings, floors, windows and doors; the foundation, basement, and visible structure.
+The standard house inspector's report will contain an evaluation of the integrity of the home's heating systems, central air conditioning system (temperature permitting), interior plumbing and electrical systems; the roof, attic, and accessible insulation; walls, ceilings, floors, windows and doors; the foundation, basement, and visible structure.

 A CMA delivers a "ball park figure."